 Anita Pelletier has received numerous awards for her commitment to pro bono service.
 In 2003, she received the William E. McKnight Award from the Monroe County Bar Association.
 In 2005, she received the Legal Aid Society of New York City Pro Bono Award.
 Anita Pelletier is a recipient of Nixon Peabody’s Rodman Peabody Pro Bono Award, winning in 2005, 2006, 2007, 2008 and 2011.

-Anita Pelletier is a member of the National Association of College and University Attorneys (NACUA) and a member of the Legal Resources Committee.
+Anita Pelletier is a member of the National Association of College and University Attorneys (NACUA).
 She is a past member of the Board of Directors of the YWCA of Rochester and is also involved with the Greater Rochester Association of Women Attorneys, previously serving as a board member as well as chair of their Media Committee and co-chair of the Program Committee.
 Anita Pelletier is also a member of the American, New York State, and Monroe County bar associations.